Ahmad Sa'd

 Ahmad Sa'd (أحمد سعد, אחמד סעד; 25 November 1945 – 20 April 2010) was an Israeli Arab journalist and politician.
-He served as a member of the Knesset for Hadash between 1996 and 1999 and as editor of the Al-Ittihad newspaper.
+He served as a member of the Knesset for Hadash between 1996 and 1999.
+Sa'd was also a member of the Maki politburo and served as editor of the Al-Ittihad newspaper.

 Biography

-Sa'd studied economics at the University of Leningrad, earning a PhD.
-He worked as a director of the Tumas Institute for Social and Political Research in Haifa, and was a member of the secretariat of the High Follow-Up Committee for Arab Citizens of Israel.
+Sa'd was born in Al-Birwa in 1945; his family was expelled from the village in 1948.
+He studied economics at the University of Leningrad, earning a PhD.
+He worked as a director of the Emile Touma Institute for Social and Political Research in Haifa, and was a member of the secretariat of the High Follow-Up Committee for Arab Citizens of Israel.
 He wrote nine books on economics and Israeli Arabs, as well as writing for Al-Ittihad.

 A member of the bureau of both Hadash and its Maki faction, Sa'd was elected to the Knesset on the Hadash–Balad list in 1996, and served on the Knesset finance committee.